Don Parker (racing driver): Later career

 Parker began 1956 with the Kieft chassis and took a win at Brough in March.
 However, by mid-season he'd made the change to a Cooper-Norton but without any greater success, only two further wins followed and the title was won by Russell.
 There was little improvement in 1957 when Russell again took the title.
 Parker achieved several podium finishes but only one win.

 1958 began with an early win at Snetterton which was followed by several podium finishes and late-season wins at Snetterton again and Brands Hatch.
 It was an improvement over the previous seasons but not the dominance of the title-winning years.
 Parker, however, was nearing the end of his career and was almost 50 years of age.
 The championship was won by Trevor Taylor.

 1959 would be Parker's last full season as a racing driver.
 A number of his rivals from previous series had moved to other categories but his experience enabled him to compete effectively against a new set of younger drivers.
 He won again at Snetterton, took two wins at Brands Hatch and further wins at Oulton Park and Crystal Palace.
 Several other podium finishes yielded his third Formula Three title.
 He retired shortly after the season ended.

 Parker received offers from Lotus and Lister to race in other categories but declined them as he lacked confidence in his own abilities.
 He also occasionally competed in the British Saloon Car Championship using the cars he used to tow his Formula Three racers.
 Despite them being road cars and un-modified, he still achieved race wins.

 Personal life

 Parker's childhood was unconventional in that his education was often interrupted by calls to assist in his father's horse-trading business and he left home at the age of 12, eventually finding his way into the engineering industry.

-Parker met his second wife Dora (some sources say Dory) at Goodwood in 1951, when she was still in her teens.
+Parker met his second wife Dora at Goodwood in 1951, when she was still in her teens.
 Despite the age difference, they married when she became 21 and remained together until Parker's death.
-They had one daughter.
+They had two daughters.

 In 1959, whilst still an active driver, Parker began to manufacture trailers which were used by multiple teams in subsequent seasons.

-Don Parker died on 20 May 1997, aged 88, after a short illness.
+Don Parker died on 20 May 1997, aged 88, from prostate cancer.